aio-libs/aiohttp/docs/client_reference.rst

       The session cookies, :class:`http.cookies.SimpleCookie` instance.

       A read-only property.
 Overriding `session.cookies = new_val` is
-      forbidden, but you may modify the object inplace if needed.
+      forbidden, but you may modify the object in-place if needed.

    .. coroutinemethod:: request(method, url, *, params=None, data=None,\